 As I have said before, I come across music in the oddest of ways sometimes.
 Recently, I was checking out links about Kian Egan, a former member of Westlife, who is releasing a solo album.
 I found out he just won 'I'm A Celebrity...Get Me Out of Here', and is also a mentor on the show 'Voice of Ireland'.
 One of the other mentors on the first season of the show was Brian Kennedy, who I vaguely remembered as a backup singer for Van Morrison.
 So I decided to check him out, and soon found myself fascinated by his solo music.
-I also learned he had some out, and is now out and proud.
+I also learned he had come out, and is now an out and proud Irishman!
 And, I have to say, a yummy treat to look at, as well as to hear.

 I am particularly fond of his Pop music, but since this is St. Patrick's Day, I thought I might decide to go with some of his traditional Irish Folk now, and give you some of his Pop at some future date.
 Kennedy has certainly given me enough material, having released 'On Song' in 2003, and 'On Song 2: Red Sails in the Sunset' in 2005.
 'The Bohemian Girl' is an opera by Irish composer Michael William Balfe that opened in 1843.
 The best known song from the opera is "I Dreampt I Dwelt in Marble Halls", which has been recorded by some of the best names in Irish Folk.
 Kennedy recorded the song for his 2003 release.
 This is Brian Kennedy with the great Sinéad O'Connor singing "I Dreampt I Dwelt in Marble Halls".